Local Computation: Lower and Upper Bounds: Conclusions Future Work

 Our bounds are not equally tight when expressed as a function of $n$, rather than $\Delta$.
-In particular, the remaining gap between our upper and lower bounds can be as large as $\Theta(\sqrt{\log n/\log\log n})$ for polylogarithmic and $\Theta(\sqrt{\log n})$ for constant approximations, respectively.
-The additional square-root in the lower bounds when formulated as a function of $n$ follows inevitably from the high-girth construction of $G_k$: In order to derive a lower-bound graph as described in Sections~\ref{sec:graph} and~\ref{sec:construction}, there must be many ``bad'' nodes that have the same view as a few neighboring ``good'' nodes.
+In particular, the remaining gap between our upper and lower bounds can be as large as $\Theta(\sqrt{\log n/\log\log n})$.
+The additional square-root in the lower bounds when formulated as a function of $n$ follows inevitably from the high-girth construction of $G_k$: In order to derive a lower-bound graph as described in \Cref{sec:graph,sec:construction}, there must be many ``bad'' nodes that have the same view as a few neighboring ``good'' nodes.
 If each bad node has a degree of $\delta_{bad}$ (in $G_k$, this degree is $\delta_{bad}\in\Theta(n^{1/k})$) and if we want to have girth at least $k$, the graph must contain at least $n\geq \delta_{bad}^k$ nodes.
-Taking all good nodes and applying Algorithm~\ref{alg:mvc_fmm} of Section~\ref{sec:mvc-upper} to the set of bad nodes, we obtain an approximation ratio of $\alpha\in O(\delta_{bad}^{1/k})$ in $k$ communication rounds.
+Taking all good nodes and applying \Cref{alg:mvc_fmm} of \Cref{sec:mvc-upper} to the set of bad nodes, we obtain an approximation ratio of $\alpha\in O(\delta_{bad}^{1/k})$ in $k$ communication rounds.
 Combining this with the bound on the number of nodes in the graph, it follows that there is no hope for a better lower bound than $\Omega(n^{1/k^2})$ with this technique.
 From this it follows that if we want to improve the lower bound (i.e., by getting rid of its square-root), we either need an entirely different proof technique, or we must handle graphs with low girth in which nodes do not see trees in their $k$-hop neighborhood, which would necessitate arguing about views containing cycles.

 \textbf{Future Work: }We believe that the study of local computation and local approximation is relevant far beyond distributed computing, and there remain numerous directions for future research.
-Clearly, it is interesting to study the locality of other network coordination problems that appear to be pseudo-local, including for example the \emph{maximum domatic partition problem} \cite{feige03}, the \emph{maximum unique coverage problem}~\cite{demaine-soda06}, or---of course---various coloring problems~\cite{kuhn-podc06}.
+Clearly, it is interesting to study the locality of other network coordination problems that appear to be polylog-local, including for example the \emph{maximum domatic partition problem} \cite{feige03}, the \emph{maximum unique coverage problem}~\cite{demaine-soda06}, or various coloring problems~\cite{coloringmonograph}.